openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

   * When the cluster domain is the same as the domain in the ingresscontroller, this will not cause any issues during downgrades, but a new wildcard *DNSRecord* will be created by the operator.
-* When downgrading to an unsupported version, having the `.loadBalancer.dns` set to `Managed` or leaving it as the default in the ingresscontroller will not result in any issue as it would be consistent with the older versions.
+* When downgrading to an unsupported version, having the `.loadbalancer.dnsManagementPolicy` set to `Managed` or leaving it as the default in the ingresscontroller will not result in any issue as it would be consistent with the older versions.